VincentChenPK/collabor-action/README.md

 If you’re a future iSchool Capstone team that is interested in continuing this project, **please reach out** to Anas Azeemi via email at aazeemi@uw.edu.

 ### Where to Start
 We recommend that you do more user research with healthcare systems & CBOs to ensure the platform is meeting the stakeholders needs.
 This research would also be useful in priority setting the development of features.
-As a starting point, we believe developing the following features would improve the platform:
+As a starting point, we believe developing the following features would help improve the platform:

 - Survey to assess the capabilities, strengths, weaknesses of CBOs & healthcare systems
 - Proximity map of CBOs & healthcare systems